Romulo-Moraes/rclock/README.md

 ```

 ### Custom date format
-By default, the date is shown using a built-in format, however you can declare a new date format and the Rclock will use this instead of the default format.
+By default, the date is shown using a built-in format, however, you can declare a new date format and the Rclock will use it instead of the default format.
 ```txt
 --date-format or -f <strftime format>
 ```

-This feature uses the format of the strftime C function.
-Here is the cheatsheet to help you design your own format:
+This feature uses the replacement strategy of the strftime C function, so here is the cheatsheet to help you design your own format:

 | **Specifier** | **Replaced By**                                                        | **Example**              |
 |:-------------:|:----------------------------------------------------------------------:|:------------------------:|